ashbythorpe/selenider/README.md

 install.packages("selenium")
 ```

-If you are using RSelenium, you must also have
+If you are using selenium, you must also have
 [Java](https://www.java.com/) installed.

 Finally, you must have a web browser installed.
 For chromote, [Google